Ectopic Pregnancy: Symptoms, Causes, Risks and Treatment

-- Methotrexate may be given, which allows the body to absorb the pregnancy tissue and may save the fallopian tube, depending on how far the pregnancy has developed.
+- Methotrexate may be given, which allows the body to absorb the pregnancy tissue and may save the fallopian tube, depending on how far the pregnancy has progressed.

-- If the tube has become stretched or it has ruptured and started bleeding, all or part of the fallopian tube may have to be removed.
-Bleeding needs to be stopped promptly, and emergency surgery is needed.
+- If the tube has become stretched or has ruptured and started bleeding, part or all of it may have to be removed.
+In this case, bleeding needs to be stopped promptly, and emergency surgery is necessary.

 - Laparoscopic surgery under general anesthesia may be performed.
 This procedure involves a surgeon using a laparoscope to remove the ectopic pregnancy and repair or remove the affected fallopian tube.
-If the ectopic pregnancy cannot be removed by a laparoscope procedure, then another surgical procedure called a laparotomy may be done.
+If the ectopic pregnancy cannot be removed by a laparoscopically, another surgical procedure called a laparotomy may be done.